 The off-the-shelf price is about $160.
 It's constructed of very durable materials and has a lot of great functions and versatility.
 Ultimately, you can find a backpack for less that offers a similar level of durability, but you'll be hardpressed to find one with the same level of protection, features, and water resistance.
-If this is what you seek, then the price is totally worth the performance you'll be getting.
+If this is what you seek, then the price is worth the performance you'll be getting.
 If you don't need these fancy features, look for other high-value options.

 The Thule Pack n' Pedal wins our Editors' Choice award because it is the epitome of what we've been looking for in a laptop backpack.
 It offers a huge amount of protection, versatility, and has a whole array of unique features.
-While it's built for the bike commuter with a stowable helmet holder and reflective tape, the features are amenable for everybody that needs a good laptop backpack.
+While it suits the bike commuter with a stowable helmet holder and reflective tape, the features are amenable for everybody that needs a good laptop backpack.